zachasme/school-pyresp/README.md

     pip install pytest

 Make sure one uses `pip3` and not `pip2`.

-### Running the benmcharking tools
-+ To compare the python and java implementations use `make benchmark-python` and `make benchmark-java` respectively.
-+ To compare the python tuple space implementations use `make benchmark-ts`

 ### Running the RemotePingPong example
 + In one terminal, while in the root directory run `make runpong` to run the